axiros/readline_proxy/README.md

 ##### Short Version

-1. End the first lines with a semicolon (or a '$' if syntax is preventing that)
-2. End the whole expression with a dot

-and all will work
+(De-)indent your multline code you enter correctly and you'll have no problems.

 ##### Details

 If a line is not 'special', i.e. entered bash expressions we must support multiline entry mode.
 We are by far not as smart as bash regarding that - but hopefully tolerable.

-Currently we look at (whitespace cleared) endings of those lines to derive that we shall switch to multiline mode automatically.
+Currently we look at (whitespace cleared) endings of those lines to derive that we shall switch to multiline mode automatically and evaluate it when it is complete.

+How?

-We set multiline mode if the right-stripped first line ends with
+We set  multiline mode if the right-stripped first line ends with ';' '{' '(' '[' ' do' We stop multiline mode if the right-stripped last line ends with `\n> ` plus 'done' ']' '}' 'fi' 'esac' ')'

-- ';'
-- ' do'
-- '$' (convention to force multiline mode. the character is removed at evaluation time)
+You can force start and end of multiline mode by putting '$' at start and/or '.' at the end of a line.
+Both characters are removed before evaluation.

-- Biggest wtf: You have to end them with a dot, to trigger evaluation.
-Sorry, not yet understood how bash knows when to evaluate.
+Note:Sorry, not yet understood how *exactly* bash knows when to start / stop multiline mode.
 Trying to catch `syntax error: unexpected end of file` on stderr was a dead end road in deed (`tee`-ing stderr when user command is e.g. `bash` is a blocker).

-- (Only) on the first line of a multiline expression you have to supply either ";"
-- Here document first lines and terminators are detected without any begin/end indicators.
+- [Here document](http://tldp.org/LDP/abs/html/here-docs.html) first lines and terminators are detected without any begin/end indicators.

-- We store multiline expressions "as is" - i.e. w/o merging them into a single line, using semicolons as bash does.
+- We store multiline expressions "as is" - i.e. *NOT* merging them into a single line, using semicolons as bash does.

 #### Prompt

 - Normally you see your command on stdout before the result is shown.
-Now you get it on stderr and the prompt is just a $ infront of it
+Now you get it on stderr and the prompt is just a '$' infront of it